BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/SAMM-1.5.1.md

 ##### RESULTS
 * Company has improved security knowledge
 * Up to date overview of potential attack surfaces
-* Always up to date catalogue of attack patterns linked with probably impacts
+* Always up to date catalog of attack patterns linked with probably impacts

 ##### SUCCESS METRICS
 * database for attack patern installed